-Our fourth annual William & Mary Law Institute of Special Education Advocacy will be held August 3-August 8, 2014.
-ISEA is hosted by William & Mary Law School and co-sponsored by the PELE Special Education Advocacy Clinic, Wrightslaw, and the Oklahoma Disability Law Center.
-This five-day training program will begin in Williamsburg, VA on Sunday evening, August 3, 2014 and conclude on Friday afternoon, August 8, 2014.
+The William & Mary Law Institute of Special Education Advocacy is presenting it's fourth annual five-day training program hosted by the William & Mary School of Law and co-sponsored by the PELE Special Education Advocacy Clinic, Wrightslaw, and The Oklahoma Disability Law Center.
+The purpose of this program is to provide training in special education advocacy for experienced advocates, law students (credit & non credit), new attorneys, and attorneys who are new to special education law.
+This five-day training program will begin in Williamsburg, VA on Sunday evening, August 3, 2014 with the registration session and welcome reception and conclude on Friday afternoon, August 8, 2014.
 The program will include 25 sessions on applicable laws, ethics, best practices in advocacy, strategies in working with parents and schools, and dispute resolution procedures, taught by national leaders in the field.
-The purpose of this program is to provide training in special education advocacy for experienced advocates, law students (credit & non credit), new attorneys, and attorneys who are new to special education law.
-CLE and CEU credits are anticipated.

 Attendance is limited to 75.
 Applications will be considered on rolling basis bi-monthly, from February 1, 2014-June 30, 2014.
 Early applications are recommended.

 The William & Mary School of Law 613 South Henry Street Williamsburg, VA 23185-4110

 - Ethics in Special Education Advocacy (CLE credit)

 - Case Review and Analysis

 - Section 504

 - Negotiating with Schools - Getting to YES!